stefanhiemer/topoptlab/examples/linsolvers/README.md

+anderson.py

 laplacian.py

-Demonstrate different preconditioners/solvers with the Laplace equation on a uniform grid.
+Demonstrate different solvers on finite difference laplacian.

+show_coarse.py

+Show coarse degrees of freedom for multigrid solver for a heatplate design or blocks of block preconditioners.

 show_coarse_laplacian.py

-Show the coarse variables of different multigrid methods on for the Laplace equation on a uniform grid.
+Show coarse degrees of freedom for multigrid solver for finite difference laplacian or blocks of block preconditioners.